PISA for Schools - FAQs

 The PISA-based Test for Schools and its results are not meant to be interpreted or used as school rankings or for “league tables”.
 The PISA-based Test for Schools does not provide for student level performance reporting and is designed principally to support school improvement efforts.

 Once the validation study in a given country is complete, the test can be delivered “on-demand”.
 That is to say, schools can choose to administer the test at their desired frequency and up to once per school year.
+The PISA-based Test for Schools cannot be offered during the months in which the main PISA study conducts its data collection, which happens every 3 years in each participating country.

 Looking ahead, the PISA for Schools project aims to: